Here are some simple and achievable ways you can help prevent long-term health problems.

 The Dietary Guidelines for Australian Adults takes an evidence-based, whole-diet approach to disease prevention.
-There are few surprises in the guidelines, with the main advice being:
+There are few surprises in the guidelines, it's mostly things you already know, but maybe don't always choose to follow.
+Here's the main advice:

 The importance of plant foods can't be overstated.
 Studies of populations around the world have consistently found that people who have diets high in fruit, vegetables and legumes have substantially lower risks of coronary heart disease, stroke and several major cancers.

-Regular exercise mitigates against coronary heart disease, stroke, high blood pressure, type 2 diabetes, colorectal and breast cancer, osteoporosis, obesity and high cholesterol.
-It’s also good for psychological wellbeing and can help prevent dementia.
+Regular exercise works against coronary heart disease, stroke, high blood pressure, type 2 diabetes, colorectal and breast cancer, osteoporosis, obesity and high cholesterol.
+It's also good for psychological wellbeing, and can help prevent dementia.

 A good starting point is 30 minutes or more of moderate exercise at least five days per week.
 Adding some more vigorous activity will improve fitness and burn more kilojoules.
 For stronger bones, make sure at least some of your exercise is weight-bearing, like walking, jogging or ball sports.

-Strength or resistance training will help prevent loss of muscle mass which could lead to decreased independence and increased risk of falls.
-Yoga can help with balance – again, important when you’re older – and suppleness.
+Strength or resistance training will help prevent loss of muscle mass - associated with decreased independence and increased risk of falls.
+Yoga can help with balance and suppleness.

 Keep a healthy body weight